Eight Symptoms of Sleep Apnea

 Sleep apnea is a fairly common sleep disorder that affects 2-9% of adults in the United States.
 The reason behind the wide range in these numbers is that many people with sleep apnea are unaware that there’s a problem since it occurs while they sleep.

-At Houston Sinus Surgery, Cecil Yeung, MD, and our team want our patients to be more aware of sleep apnea, because if left untreated, this disorder can lead to more serious problems, such as cardiovascular disease, not to mention a lack of quality sleep.
+At Houston Sinus Surgery, Cecil Yeung, MD and Marcus Hershey, MD want our patients to be more aware of sleep apnea, because if left untreated, this disorder can lead to more serious problems, such as cardiovascular disease, not to mention a lack of quality sleep.

 With that in mind, we review eight signs that could indicate you have sleep apnea.